n8thangreen/Stockholm-health-economics-course/index.md

 * OpenBUGS (free software for Bayesian analysis)
 * JAGS (alternative software for Bayesian analysis) – probably the easiest option for Linux or Mac users

-We suggest all participants bring a laptop on which they have installed R (along with the `BCEA` package) and OpenBUGS and/or JAGS.
+We suggest all participants attending day 2 bring a laptop on which they have installed R (along with the `BCEA` package) and OpenBUGS and/or JAGS.

 Course faculty will assist you with the installation during the course if needed.
-Contact *name of TA* if you need help with installation prior to the course.
+Contact [Enoch Yi-Tung Chen](mailto:enoch.yitung.chen@ki.se) if you need help with installation prior to the course.